SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     researchables : set(ResearchableTech)
 ```

 Allows a game entity to research a `Tech` object.
 Initiating a research will lock the technology for other game entities that can research it.
-The lock is lifted when the research process of the `Tech` is cancelled.
+The lock is removed if the research process of the `Tech` is cancelled.

 **researchables**
-Stores the reference to the researchable techs as well as the preconditions that have to be fulfilled in order to research them.
+Stores the reference to the researchable techs as well as configuration options for researching.

 ## ability.type.Resistance